GeoNode/geonode/docs/install/core/index.rst

 Databases and Permissions
 .........................

-First create the geonode user.
+First, create the geonode user.
 GeoNode is going to use this user to access the database

 .. code-block:: shell